Magdalena Abakanowicz: Humanoid sculptures

 These humanoid works of the 1970s and 1980s were centered around human culture and nature as a whole and its condition and position in modern society.
 The multiplicity of the human forms represents confusion and anonymity, analyzing an individual's presence in a mass of humanity.
 These works have close connections to Abakanowicz's life living in a Communist regime which repressed individual creativity and intellect in favor of the collective interest.
 These works also contrast with her earlier Abakan series, which were individually powerful pieces, whereas the figurative sculptures lost their individuality in favor of multiplicity.

 In the late 1980s to 1990s Abakanowicz began to use metals, such as bronze, for her sculptures, as well as wood, stone, and clay.
 Her works from this period include Bronze Crowd (1990–91), shown in the garden of the Nasher Sculpture Center, and Puellae (1992), part of the National Gallery of Art's collection.
 She stated in a speech given at the Academy of Fine Arts in Łódź:

 In consequence, the expression of art saturated with history, deformed by modernity, diverging from the direction of art in the free world.
 Perhaps the experience of the crowd, waiting passively in line, but ready to trample, destroy or adore on command like a headless creature, became the core of my analysis.
 And maybe it was a fascination with the scale of the human body.
 Or a desire to determine the minimal amount necessary to express the whole.

+From September 27, 2014, to September 27, 2015, the National Museum of Women in the Arts displayed Abakanowicz’s large scale bronze sculptures of humans and birds in its New York Avenue Sculpture Project.

 In 2019, her work featuring humanoid sculptures entitled Caminando, from the private collection of Robin Williams, set a new record at auction for an artwork sold in Poland by fetching 8 million zlotys (ca. US$2.1 million).
 This record was broken again twice in 2021 when in October another of her works known as Crowd III (1989) fetched 13.2 million zlotys (ca. $3.3 million) while in December her Bambini (1999) set of sculptures was sold for 13.6 million zloty.